 Motorists in Queens must adhere to New York's right-of-way laws, found in New York Vehicle and Traffic Law Article 26.
 These laws dictate who has priority at intersections and in various traffic scenarios.

-It is the duty of drivers in Queens to share the road safely with motorcycle riders.
+Drivers in Queens must share the road safely with motorcycle riders.
 Accidents causing great harm can happen if you don't.
 Drivers must:

 Understanding and adhering to these laws is essential for both motorcyclists and motorists in Queens.
 By respecting the rules of the road, all road users contribute to a safer and more harmonious traffic environment.